Glycosylasparaginase Deficiency

 A speech therapist checks articulation, comprehension, and expressive language.

-4. Gross and fine motor assessments (PT/OT)
+4. Gross and fine motor assessments (/OT)

 Therapists test walking, running, balance, hand use, and daily tasks like dressing.